baotran310702/baotran310702/README.md

 # Hi there! 👋 I'm Bảo!

-I'm a passionate Flutter developer from UIT, specializing in creating delightful and efficient cross-platform mobile applications.
+I'm a Flutter developer, specializing in creating delightful and efficient cross-platform mobile applications.
 With a strong foundation in a variety of technologies, I bring a diverse skill set to the table.

 ## 🔧 Skills